Weather of 2019: Winter storms and cold waves

 From January 16 to 19, a winter storm crosses the United States, killing ten.
 Then, from January 24 into February, a cold wave brought record low temperatures to the United States.
 Illinois set a statewide record low temperature.
-Twenty-two people die as a result of the cold.
+Twenty-two people died as a result.
 Then, in mid-March, another cross country storm came to the United States, which killed a man in Colorado, left 140,000 without power in Texas, and contributed to the 2019 Midwestern U.S. floods, which caused two deaths in Nebraska and one in Iowa.
 Another blizzard struck the United States in April 2019.
-In October 2019, record cold and near-record cold come down over the Pacific Northwest and Northern Plains.
-In particular, with a mean statewide temperature of 36.7 F, Idaho realized its coldest October on record.
-The next major winter storm in the United States came next season, when a cold wave that kills at least seven people.
+In October 2019, record cold and near-record cold came down over the Pacific Northwest and Northern Plains.
+In particular, with a mean statewide temperature of 36.7 F, Idaho saw its coldest October on record.
+The next major winter storm in the United States came next season, when a cold wave that killed 7 people.
 The last notable blizzard is the November 26 – December 3, 2019 North American blizzard.
-Eight people die due to the storm, and over 80,000 people in the New York Metropolitan Area lose power.
+Eight people died due to the storm, and over 80,000 people in the New York Metropolitan Area lost power.